 If you do not file a complete return, including all schedules, a $200 penalty will be assessed.

 If you file your return or pay tax late, a collection allowance is not authorized.
 In addition to all other penalties, a late penalty of 10% of any tax due will be

 added for each month, or portion of a month, the return is late.
 The maximum penalty is 50% and the minimum is $10 even if no tax is due.
 A floating rate of interest

 applies to underpayments and late payments of tax.
 Interest rates can be found on the Department's

-Delimited (CSV) for instructions.
+Motor Fuel Tax Import File Specifications for Comma Delimited (CSV) and Flat Files for instructions.
 If you have questions about importing schedule detail, contact

 e-Services@floridarevenue.com and include “Wholesaler/Importer” in the subject